Artist’s Guide to Gigs and Tours: How to be a Touring MusicianJul 26, 2021

-You will charge a certain fee per show, but don’t just choose an arbitrary number.
+You will charge a certain fee per show but don’t just choose an arbitrary number.
 This fee should be decided keeping all the expenses in mind to make sure that you end up churning a profit.
 Your booking agent might be able to help you with this.

 2. Online Tickets

-Not only does selling tickets online give you an idea of how many people will show up to the gig, but it also will generate a buzz that will work in your favour.
+Not only does selling tickets online give you an idea of how many people will show up to the gig, but it also will generate a buzz that will work in your favor.
 Plus, if someone has paid for their reserved ticket, they will feel more psychologically compelled to go, due to the time and money they’ve invested in making the booking.

-Merch is a huge part of making money from doing shows and is often treated as an after-thought.
+Merch is a huge part of making money from doing shows and is often treated as an afterthought.
 The audience should ideally be able to purchase merch at the venue of your show before you start performing, as well as during and after the show.
-Other than t-shirts, make sure to stock up on CDs, posters, anything that new fans might be interested in purchasing after the show.
+Other than t-shirts, make sure to stock up on CDs, posters, and anything that new fans might be interested in purchasing after the show.

 Now that you know how gigs and tours are booked and maybe want a taste of that music tour life for yourself, you need to make sure you promote your music and touring dates everywhere on your social media handles.
 Here’s 10 easy ways you can do that.

 It may all seem overwhelming at first but once you get the hang of your basics, it should seem okay.